BitAndBlack/php-moon-phase/README.md

 # A PHP class for calculating the phase of the Moon.

-php-moon-phase is a PHP class for calculating the phase of the Moon, and other related variables.
+MoonPhase is a PHP class for calculating the phase of the Moon, and other related variables.
 It is based on [Moontool for Windows](http://www.fourmilab.ch/moontoolw/).

+## Installation

+MoonPhase is available on Packagist ([solaris/php-moon-phase](http://packagist.org/packages/solaris/php-moon-phase)) and can be installed using [Composer](http://getcomposer.org/).
+Alternatively you can grab the code directly from GitHub and include the `MoonPhase.php` script directly or via a PSR-0 autoloader.

 ## Usage

-Include the moon-phase.php file in your script, and then simply create an instance of the `MoonPhase` class, supplying a UNIX timestamp for when you want to determine the moon phase (if you don't then the current time will be used).
+Create an instance of the `Solaris\MoonPhase` class, supplying a UNIX timestamp for when you want to determine the moon phase (if you don't then the current time will be used).
 You can then use the following class functions to access the properties of the object:

  - `phase()`: the terminator phase angle as a fraction of a full circle (i.e., 0 to 1).
 Both 0 and 1 correspond to a New Moon, and 0.5 corresponds to a Full Moon.
  - `illumination()`: the illuminated fraction of the Moon (0 = New, 1 = Full).